The Supergirl from Krypton!

 Supergirl and Team Luthor 1 (April 1993)Supergirl vol 3, 1 (February 1994)

-Matrix assumes the role of Supergirl on New Earth and she is nicknamed "Mae" by the Kents.
-Matrix becomes romantically involved with Alexander Luthor II, the clone disguise of Lex Luthor on New Earth.
+Matrix is adopted by the Kents and nicknamed "Mae."
+Matrix was romantically involved with Alexander Luthor II, the clone disguise of Lex Luthor on New Earth.
 A one-shot Supergirl and Team Luthor (April 1993) was released during the "Funeral for a Friend" storyline following the death of Superman.
-Matrix appeared as Supergirl in a four-issue Supergirl miniseries dated February–May 1994.
+Matrix appeared as Supergirl in the four-issue Supergirl miniseries dated February–May 1994.

 Supergirl vol 4, 1 (September 1996)Supergirl vol 4, 75 (December 2002)